-When you take a more detailed look at the differences between whole and term life insurance, you’ll see even more important advantages (and disadvantages) for each type.
-And, if you want to go even further with this comparison, visit NCBI’s discussion of term and universal insurance (including whole policies).
+When taking a more detailed look at the differences between whole and term life insurance, you’ll see even more important advantages (and disadvantages) for each type (like the option of getting life insurance without a medical exam).
+And, if you want to go even further with this comparison, visit NCBI’s discussion of term and universal insurances (of which whole is a type of).

 Difference between Term and Whole Life Insurance